 The advertising industry today has the unique opportunity to solve the problem of marketing communication on 3 levels, becoming creative again and finding how to:

-- and thus help brands be heard by consumers;
+- consequently help brands be heard by consumers;

-- and solve their own problem – how agencies can bring much more value to brands.
+- and solve their own problem of how agencies can bring much more value to brands.

 This is a new line of thinking for everyone in the industry – the South Park campaign and campaigns like it – with the brand promise (which is definite) and delivered targeted, even delivered personally, attractive to its consumer segment, and extremely effective as a budget.
 Let’s stop proceeding like step-by-step trained MBA experts and feel the reality around us.
 Let’s look at the market, which does not stop changing, because it is a part of life, which doesn’t stop changing.
 Let’s hear what people say, what they expect from us, and what they think about our ads.
 Then we will see for ourselves, in the first-person singular, that about the long tradition in spam-marketing we can exclaim with one last “Oh my God, they killed Kenny!”.